vikramarun/Unibot/README.md

 # Unibot
-## Buy Uniswapv2 Listings with some ape logic
+## Bot to constantly monitor and buy new "quality" Uniswapv2 Listings

 ### Components: